exah/react-universal-data/docs/api.md

 -   `isLoading: boolean` — Status of `getData` promise (client)
 -   `error: Error | null` — Error rejected with promise (usually on client) <br>
-    On server you need to return custom `{ error }` inside `Promise.catch` to show errors in component or handle them in `getAppInitialData.catch`.
+    On server you need to return custom `{ error }` inside `Promise.catch` to show errors in component or handle them in `getInitialData.catch`.
 Otherwise component will try to request data again on client after mount.
 -   `...getDataResult` — Everything returned in `getData` will be passed as props

 ### Parameters